Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • Search of jails/prisons

 The UFF CSW must provide each adult relative, as defined in WIC 319(h)(2), who is located, within 30 days of removal of the child, with written notification using the Relative Notification Letter along with the JV-285 Relative Information form unless the relative's history of family or domestic violence makes notification inappropriate.
-Further, within thirty (30) days of removal, the CSW shall also provide oral, in person, or by telephone notification, when appropriate, of the information contained within the Relative Notification Letter as well as the JV-285 Relative Information form.
+Further, within thirty (30) days of removal, the CSW shall also provide oral, in person, or telephonic notification, when appropriate, of the information contained within the Relative Notification Letter as well as the JV-285 Relative Information form.

 The written notice must include all of the following: